ECE students put their education into practice in the real world through Co-op and Internship programs.

-Looking for an Internship in Electrical or Computer Engineering and don’t know where to start?
-Visit the College of Engineering Internship and Job Resources.
+Interested but don’t know where to start?
+Visit the College of Engineering Career Development and Job Resources.

 “The Engineering Career Development Group meets the unique needs of UK engineering students and employers.
 Our mission is to assist students in developing job search skills, build career networks and help secure rewarding careers in their chosen fields of study.”